Sourdough Blueberry Muffins

 a single sourdough discard blueberry muffin on a white plate on top of a white and blue printed napkin with a muffin tin full of blueberry muffins in the background

 Sourdough starter – Active sourdough starter or sourdough discard will work.
 New to sourdough?
-You can check out my way to make a super simple starter here.
+You can check out my way to make your own sourdough starter here.

 All-purpose flour – Nothing fancy here.